wazuh/wazuh-documentation/source/getting-started/use_cases/cloud_security.rst

 - :ref:`Active Directory Graph API <azure_monitoring_services>`: The Azure Active Directory Graph API provides access to AZURE AD through REST API endpoints.
 It is used by Wazuh to monitor Active Directory events (e.g. creation of a new user, update of a user's properties, disable of a user's account, etc.)

-Here is an example of rules an Azure alert:
+Here is an example of a rule that Azure alerts.

 .. code-block:: json
   :emphasize-lines: 14,16